harish551/faucet/README.md

-# Cosmos Testnet Faucet
+# OmniFlix Testnet Faucet

-This faucet app allows anyone who passes a captcha to request tokens for a Cosmos account address.
+This faucet app allows anyone who passes a captcha to request tokens for a OmniFLix account address.
 This app needs to be deployed on a Cosmos SDK based full node, because it relies on using the binary to send tokens.

 **Note**: This faucet backend works only for Cosmos SDK based application whose version is greater than or equal to `v0.40`.